 5. All you need is Love.
 And Food.
 From Portugal

 From Elbphi we took the ferry just one stop until the neighboourhood St Pauli.
 A good way to admire the building and Hambrg from the river.
-The ferry stop (part of the local transport btw) is called Landungsbrücken and the colortful area is considered a Portugues one.
+The next ferry stop (part of the local transport btw) is Landungsbrücken, called also the Portuguese neighborhood.

 We had a delicious fresh fish at restaurant Porto.
 Another place called Oh Lisbon was nearby, and it was an extremely warm and sunny day, so sometimes I found myself thinking I am in Portugal.

-And we stopped for coffee and dessert ‘pastel de nata’ at Café pastelaria Cristal, where the waiter spoke with me only in Spanish while I was replying in German.
+And one stopp for coffee and dessert ‘pastel de nata’ at Café pastelaria Cristal, where the waiter spoke with me only in Spanish while I was replying in German.
 I wonder why, maybe due to my tan I looked Spanish?